Enroll your child in full-day Kindergarten at a PWPSD school near you. All families welcome.

 Register your child from the comfort of your own home.

 PWPSD offers online registration.
 First-time users will need to set up an account, and then complete the online registration process.
-Online registration for the upcoming 2021-2022 school year will open on March 2, 2021.
 To review how the online registration process works, please visit our 'How to Register Online' webpage

 Please note: Registration is not complete until it has been approved by the school office.
 If you are unable to upload scanned copies of your child’s birth certificate and proof of residency, please contact the school office.
 Other documents, such as custody information, may be required by the school office.